dee-at-twilio/conv-relay-scheduling/README.md

 - Appointments - Provider (link→Providers), Patient (link→Patients), Start Time, End Time, Status (single select), Notes

 Rather than calling the SDK directly throughout the app, we wrap it in a [single](https://github.com/dee-at-twilio/conv-relay-scheduling/blob/main/src/airtable/client.py) `AirtableClient` class that handles two concerns: **rate limiting** and **logging**.

-The client exposes three operations:
+The client exposes three operations.
+All three follow the same pattern - throttle, log, call, log result, and re-raise exceptions so callers can decide how to handle failures.
 - `get_all`
 - `create_record`
 - `update_record`
-All three follow the same pattern - throttle, log, call, log result, and re-raise exceptions so callers can decide how to handle failures.

 ## Test